 If the request concerns environmental matters, it should be handled under the Environmental Information Regulations.

-If you suspect you have received a Freedom of Information Request, you should immediately alert the Administrative Officer for Legal Compliance at infocompliance at warwick dot ac dot uk, providing full details of the request made.
+If you suspect you have received a Freedom of Information Request, you should immediately alert the Information and Data Compliance Team at infocompliance at warwick dot ac dot uk, providing full details of the request made.
 Requests made under the Freedom of Information Act can be responded to in various ways under the law depending upon the nature of the request.
 However, they must be responded to within 20 working days.

 DO NOT UNDER ANY CIRCUMSTANCES ignore the request because it is difficult or you aren't sure how to deal with it.
 Failure to handle a request appropriately within 20 working days can result in action being taken against the University, resulting in possible financial penalties and loss of reputation.